darkforest-eth/developer-guides/connecting-to-xdai/run-own-node.md

 ### Why run your own xDai Node?
 - No queue of other people's transactions
+- No downtime.
+Thousands of other players are attempting to use the same free rpc endpoint as you otherwise!
 - Faster data fetching (?)
 - Send more transactions, faster